SteamedFish6/NextVpower/README.md

 Publications
 ------------
-This project was not published yet —— but you can still have a try on your SARS-CoV-2 amplicon data.
+This project was not published yet —— but you can still have a try on your SARS-CoV-2 multiplex sequencing data.

 License
 -------